Nike-Inc/spark-expectations/docs/user_guide/Stream_write_guide.md

 ## 🚨 Production Best Practices

+- Disable all notifications for start, completion, failure, error drop threshold
+- Set se_enable_streaming to False to disable streaming stats to Kafka (for streaming jobs stats are not calculated)

 ### Checkpoint Location (CRITICAL)

 When using Spark Expectations (SE) with streaming DataFrames, configuring a proper checkpoint location is **critical** for production workloads.
 The updated `SparkExpectationsWriter` now includes built-in warnings to help ensure proper configuration.